 How Long Do You Have To Be Separated Before Getting Divorced?

-Married couples who decide to get divorced will sometimes need to wait a certain amount of time before they can start the divorce application process.
+Before April 2022 married couples who decided to get divorced would sometimes need to wait a certain amount of time before they could start the divorce application process.

-The length of waiting time depends primarily on whether the divorce is to be contested by one spouse or if both partners are in agreement.
-The reason given for getting divorced on the application form can also affect the waiting time.
+The length of waiting time depended primarily on whether the divorce was to be contested by one spouse or whether both partners agreed to the divorce.
+Furthermore, the reason given for getting divorced on the application form could also affect the waiting time.

 What are the grounds for divorce and waiting times?